redwoodjs/redwood/docs/docs/graphql.md

 ## Futher Reading

 Eager to learn more about GraphQL?
-You will find some recommend resources below:
+Check out some of the resources below:

-- [GraphQL.wtf](https://graphql.wtf) publishes one short video per week, covering most aspects of GraphQL!
+- [GraphQL.wtf](https://graphql.wtf) covers most aspects of GraphQL and publishes one short video a week
-- [howtographql.com] is aimed to people looking to learn GraphQL in a practical way, through a set of complete full-stack tutorials.
+- [howtographql.com] is aimed at people looking to learn GraphQL in a practical way, through a set of complete full-stack tutorials
-- [The official GraphQL documentation](https://graphql.org/learn/) is also a great place to deep dive into the GraphQL language.
+- And of course, [the official GraphQL docs](https://graphql.org/learn/) are great place to do a deep dive into exactly how GraphQL works